Lands Enhancement Account (ALEA)

-- Habitat projects include activities that restore and/or preserve fish and wildlife habitat.
+Habitat projects include activities that enhance, restore and preserve fish and wildlife habitat.

-- Research projects increase our knowledge of fish and wildlife species.
+Research projects increase our knowledge of fish and wildlife species using citizen scientists.

-- Education projects communicate information or provide hands on experiences that will enhance public understanding of fish and wildlife and their habitat.
+Education projects communicate information or provide hands on experiences that will enhance public understanding and enjoyment of fish, wildlife and their habitat.

-- Facility Development projects provide or enhance access to fish and wildlife related recreational opportunities.
+Facility Development projects provide, enhance and maintain access to fish and wildlife related recreational opportunities.

-Artificial Production projects rear and release fish or wildlife for public recreation or to restore populations.
-All artificial production projects must be pre-approved by WDFW to be eligible to apply for an ALEA grant.
+Artificial Production projects rear and release fish or wildlife for public recreation or population restoration .
+All artificial production projects must be pre-approved by WDFW to be eligible for an ALEA grant.

-- Eligible applicants include individual citizens, non-profit organizations, schools (including universities), political subdivisions such as conservation districts and tribes.
+Eligible applicants include individual citizens, non-profit organizations, schools (including universities), political subdivisions such as conservation districts and tribes.
 For-profit businesses, State, and federal agencies may not apply.

-- Grant funds are available on a cost reimbursement basis.
+Grant funds are available on a cost reimbursement basis.

-- Inventoriable equipment purchased with grant funds must be returned to the Department at the conclusion of the project.
+Inventoriable equipment purchased with grant funds must be returned to the Department at the conclusion of the project.

-- The outcome of these projects must be available to the public as authorized by Chapter 77.100 RCW.
+The outcome of these projects must be available to the public as authorized by Chapter 77.100 RCW.

 If you have any questions or need further information, please contact WDFW at

-(360) 902-2700 or firstname.lastname@example.org.
+(360) 902-2685 or email@example.com.